WhalleyT/PICPL/README.md

 GPU accelerated combinatorial peptide library peptide scanning

 ## Installation
 A zip file of the executables can be downloaded from the RELEASES under the ASSETS.
 The executable will run on any of the 3 paltforms (Linux, Windows, MacOS).
-A sample of rotein sequences (testdata.fasta) and combinatorial peptide library data
+A sample of protein sequences (testdata.fasta) and combinatorial peptide library data
 (CPL.txt) is included in the executable to test the codes.

 ## Usage